openMetadataInitiative/openMINDS_MATLAB/docs/tutorials/crewMemberCollection.md

 ```
 # Add instances to collection and export collection

 Now that we have all the instances, we can add them to the <samp>collection</samp>.
-It is sufficient to add the <samp>Person</samp> instances because the collection will autmatically detect linked and embedded instances and add them automatically to the <samp>Nodes</samp> property.
+It is sufficient to add the <samp>Person</samp> instances because the collection will automatically detect linked and embedded instances and add them automatically to the <samp>Nodes</samp> property.

 ```matlab
 collection.add(persons)